eclipse-archived/smarthome/tools/static-code-analysis-config/README.md

 ## 3rd Party

-- Static Code Analysis Report Tool uses source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
-More information can be found in the `static-code-analysis-config` LICENSE.txt file;
 - The example checks provided in the `static-code-analysis-config` (`MethodLimitCheck`, `CustomClassNameLengthDetector`, `WhileLoopsMustUseBracesRule`) are based on tutorials how to use the API of Checkstyle, FindBugs and PMD.
 For more info, see javadoc.